scubamuc/scubamuc.github.io/wiki-md/LXD-LXC-copy_container_to_backup_server.md

 One caveat of this model is that the controller node holding the primary database is not present.
 Thus ensure that the containers on the secondary node are stopped as the syncronised containers have identical IP's as those on the primary node which causes network issues.

 Assuming you have two identical servers **LXD1** (primary LXD-server) and **LXD2** (secondary LXD-backup).
 Both servers should be known to eachother by adding them to remotes respectively.
-Needless to say that passwordless SSH between both servers should be available.
+Needless to say that passwordless SSH between both servers should be configured.

 #### On production **LXD1** server